 Just about everything.
 The original ASP (Active Server Pages) was an early web development framework released by Microsoft in the mid-1990s.
-Programming was done mostly in VBscript or JScript languages, with other languages being made available through third-party engines.
+Programming was done mostly in the VBscript or JScript languages, with other languages being made available through third-party engines.
 ASP.NET is an entirely new (in 2002, that is) web development framework built on their .NET platform.

 How are ASP.NET applications structured?

 ASP.NET applications can be built using any number of coding paradigms.
 Microsoft recommends a code organization strategy they call the "code behind" model, where template code is held in .aspx files, with functional code in separate files with doubled extensions (like .aspx.cs) and the same base file name as the templates they are associated with.
 User controls that have an associated GUI are thus created using a markup file that stores presentational information and controller files.
 Controllers used internally do not have separate markup files but are compiled into DLLs (dynamically linked libraries) for consumption by other application code.

 How are states handled in ASP.NET?

 The web is an inherently stateless environment, so every application framework has to find its own solution to persisting state through a user session.
 ASP.NET offers multiple options.
 Developers can take advantage of Application State features, which are persistant global variables accessible to all users.
 Session variables, specific to a user, can be managed in several ways.
 They can be stored in memory on the server, outside the ASP.NET process, within the larger .NET structure.
 They can also be stored in the database, which provides persistence across clustered architecture at the cost of slowing down access.
 Alternatively, session variables can be handled in more conventional ways such as browser cookies or HTTP request variables.

 What are the benefits of using ASP.NET compared to other web application frameworks?